 It seems to be a hidden gem in the Doctor Who crown jewels, because despite the fact nobody really talks about it, that infamous old list – The DWM Mighty 200 – lists it as the 16th best Dr Who story of all time, and the 8th best of the Classic Era of the show.

-Now I know I criticise those rankings, because after all the story that comes directly after it is Terror of the Zygons, but the fact is that in spite of it getting no attention, it still ranks higher than many stories that people do talk about.
+Now I know I criticise those rankings – and quite rightly, when you consider the story next highest on the list is the overrated Terror of the Zygons – but the fact is that in spite of it getting no attention, the Seeds of Doom still ranks higher than many stories that people do talk about.
 So away from any sort of influencing of what is supposed to be ‘classic’, this story manages to break through.

 Let’s review it and find out why that is.

 Doctor Who – The Seeds of Doom Review: What’s This One About?